Schascha1/AISTATS-24-iSHAP-Case-Study/README.md

 explained contribution through their Shapley value, as well as for each set the contribution of their interaction.
 - For *NSHAP*, we provide all NSHAP contributions for all subsets up to size 4, i.e. all possible combination of features with at most 4 components.
+Patient Index starts at 0 here, so that "0_nshap_covid.csv" has the first patient.

 The csv files of the explanations used in the example from the paper are provided in "ishap_sample.csv", "nshap_sample.csv" and "shap_sample.csv".
 The remaining files can be found indexed by their patient id in the respective zip archives.